top of page

 Reflection

-Healing begins within us, not outside of us.
 Our bodies work tirelessly, even in our sleep, carrying out their mission to heal.
-Yet, so often, we take this for granted.
-We ignore the body’s pleas for attention.
+Yet so often we take this for granted.
+We ignore the body's pleas for attention.
 We silence its quiet wisdom with quick fixes.

-Now is a good time to intentionally reconnect with the body’s wisdom for healing.
+There is nothing small about beginning.
+Now is a good time to intentionally reconnect with the body's wisdom.

 To begin is to say yes to life, even when the outcome is unclear.
+It is a quiet act of courage.
+A turning inward.
+A whisper of I am here, even before you fully know what that means.

-I remember sitting in my living room chair, leg in a cast after a severe knee injury.
+I remember sitting in my living room chair, my leg in a cast after a severe knee injury.
+I could not walk.
+I could not cook.
+I could not take my children to their activities or care for my patients.
+Everything familiar had stopped.

 But I could breathe.